algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 _“To create?
 No, to destroy, destroy and destroy again, whatever the strength left in these muscles allows.
 Because destruction is the power that is left.
 The only thing worth a penny.
 Everything else will pass and be gone.
 Only their destruction will last.
 It’s a paradox with few equivalents.
 The young and capable of building new worlds, those who for years, on a daily basis, laid the foundations of faith for a better humanity, must now make hasty action, sabotage, destruction, the supreme achievements of life.” — Anonymous Partisan_

-The Manifesto on “Algorithmic Sabotage” constitutes a component of the ongoing research initiative of the Algorithmic Sabotage Research Group (ASRG), which is concerned with analysing the concept of “Algorithmic Sabotage” as a means of consciously working on artistic-activist and prefigurative techno-political strategies and aesthetics against the necropolitical technologies that reinforce structural injustices, algorithmic authoritarianism and the harmfulness of unrestrained technosolutionism.
+The Manifesto on “Algorithmic Sabotage” constitutes a component of the ongoing research initiative of the Algorithmic Sabotage Research Group (ASRG), which is concerned with analysing the critical concept of “Algorithmic Sabotage” as a means of consciously working on artistic-activist and prefigurative techno-political strategies and aesthetics against the necropolitical technologies that reinforce structural injustices, algorithmic authoritarianism and the harmfulness of unrestrained technosolutionism.

 The document that follows represents a preliminary version of ten statements, numbered from 0 to 9, which delineate the principles, strategies and aesthetics of “algorithmic sabotage”.
 The objective is not only a theoretical dissemination of militant algorithmic agency, resistance and refusal, but the diffusion of radical theory/criticism that stems from the energy of insurrectionary desire.
 The Manifesto on “Algorithmic Sabotage” is the relentless march of a political theory that constantly and ambidirectionally turns discourse into praxis in order to declare its presence in the liberation struggle.